Merhawitkahsay/Python-Fundamentals/README.md

-# Python-Fundamentals
+🐍 Fundamentals of Programming – Python Projects

-This repository contains projects and code exercises completed as part of the Fundamentals of Programming on course at the University of the People (UoPeople).
-The course covers the foundational concepts of Python programming, including variables, data types, control flow (conditionals and loops), functions, and basic data structures like lists and dictionaries.
-Through practical coding assignments and projects, this course aims to build a strong understanding of Python syntax and problem-solving skills, preparing students for more advanced programming challenges.
+This repository contains projects and code exercises completed as part of the Fundamentals of Programming course at the University of the People (UoPeople).
+📘 The course introduces essential Python programming concepts such as:

+🔣 Variables and data types

+🔁 Control flow (conditionals and loops)

+🧮 Functions and modular code

+🧺 Data structures like lists and dictionaries

+🛠️ Through hands-on assignments and mini-projects, students develop both technical proficiency and problem-solving skills—laying the groundwork for future software development and more advanced programming studies.